Diving Nusa Penida - Frequently Asked Questions

 Ask permission before you make a picture or video of people.

 Be polite and smile!
-From our experience that’s enough to make your stay in Bali absolutely gorgeous.
+From our experience that’s enough to make your stay in Bali absolutely gorge

 Is alcohol allowed in Nusa Penida?